alex-gutev/live_cells/docs-src/docs/basics/action-cells.md

-This is very handy for implementing a reusable error handling widget that displays the child widget, which displays the result of the request, if the request was successful or an error notice if it failed with a retry button to retry the request.
+This is very handy for implementing a reusable error handling widget that displays the child widget, which displays the result of the request, if the request was successful or an error notice if it failed with a button to retry the request.

-To achieve this we'll need to define a widget which takes a `child` as a cell, and an `ActionCell` for retrying the action.
+To achieve this we'll need to define a widget that takes a `child` widget as a cell, and an `ActionCell` for retrying the action.

 ```dart title="Reusable error handling widget"
 class ErrorHandler extends CellWidget {